HeadbangGang/caffeinate/README.md

 # Caffeinate

-MacOS Application that temporarily keeps the display on changing system settings.
+MacOS Application that temporarily keeps the display on without changing system's settings.
 Default behavior is to permanently keep the display on until the application is closed, but timed options ranging from 10 minutes to 24 hours are available.

 [Download](https://github.com/HeadbangGang/caffeinate/raw/develop/Caffeinate.dmg)